-I didn't understand how or why anyone would want to do that.
-But then I was asked to teach a class on this kind of Bible journaling at my local church, and everything changed.
+I didn’t understand how or why anyone would want to do that.
+But then I was asked to teach a class on this kind of Bible journaling at a local church, and everything changed.

 See, when I was asked to teach this Bible journaling class, I didn’t know how to do this kind of Bible journaling at all! 🙂

 I do know how to just-plain-journal; I have kept regular, paper journals for years, and never plan to stop.
 Journaling in a paper journal has made a HUGE (seriously monumental) difference in my walk with God.

 I started using a regular journal right after I got saved.
 Nobody told me to do this except Holy Spirit.
 And it has been one of the BEST things I’ve ever done.
 I wouldn’t give it up for anything.

 But I didn’t know how to put art or color in my Bible, or why you would call that “journaling.”
 After all, “journaling” requires the use of a journal, right?

 I had no idea. 🙂

 I didn’t know how powerful it would be.

 I didn’t know how it would bless my soul.

 Most of all, I didn’t realize how Bible journaling with art and color could feed my spirit.